gregnewman/engaged-omnifocus-plugin/README.md

 Inspired by the navigation concept in [Kourosh Dini's book Creating Flow with Omnifocus](https://www.kouroshdini.com/course-books/).
 It is sometimes more effective to have a navigation task that shows up on the Forecast perspective instead of a long list of individual tasks contained in a project which ultimately results in a long forecast or today perspective.
 This plugin creates a new Task inside an "Engaged" Project with a link back to the selected Project where the automation was triggered.

+## Installation Instructions

+* Use OmniFocus 3.8+ Professional.
+* Download and unzip this repository.
+* On Mac: Go to Automation menu option and choose Configure.
+Right-click on either "On My Mac" or "OmniFocus in iCloud Drive" and choose "Reveal in Finder".
+Move the plugin file `engage.omnijs` to the folder.

 ## How To Use

 ⚠️ *Note:* The plugin expects that a project named "Engaged" exists somewhere in the database.